100% Free Consultation

 3. Allows You To Secure Additional Compensation

 “Tort” means you can and may be permitted to sue the at-fault party for damages whereas in no-fault states drivers do not generally file lawsuits against each other.
-This allows an auto accident victim not only to be able to recover the full amount per the at-fault driver’s insurance policy, but a lawsuit could be successful in securing additional damages such as emotional pain and suffering not provided for in most auto insurance policies.
+This allows an auto accident victim not only to be able to recover the full amount per the at-fault driver’s insurance policy, but a lawsuit could be successful in securing additional damages such as emotional pain and suffering, medical bills which not provided for in most auto insurance policies.

 4. Pursuing Compensation in Uninsured, Underinsured, & Hit-and-Run Accidents

-If you would like to learn more about the differences between tort and no-fault insurance laws and how they affect your case, contact a Las Vegas car accident attorney from Shook & Stone today!
+If you would like to take legal advice from one of the best Las Vegas Car Accident Attorneys about the differences between tort and no-fault insurance laws and how they affect your case, contact a Las Vegas car accident attorney from Shook & Stone today!